Maurizio Sarri: Personal life

 Sarri is a heavy smoker and in 2018, Napoli's UEFA Europa League opponents, RB Leipzig, built a special smoking section in the locker-room area of their stadium, Red Bull Arena, specifically for him.
+According to an ESPN report in January 2026, he has planned on quitting.
 He often chews on cigarette butts while on the touch-line.
 In addition to his native Italian, Sarri also speaks English albeit with the help of an interpreter in some English interviews.